 Massachusetts Septic Tax Credit

 Forms are available from the Department of Revenue (DOR) to allow homeowners to claim up to $6,000 in tax credits for septic upgrades.
-The credit cannot exceed $1,500 in any year and may be spread out over 4 years.
+The credit cannot exceed $1,500 in any year and may be spread out over four years.
 The tax credit will only be issued for work done on a primary residence and not an investment property or 2nd home.
 Tax Form Schedule SC is the correct form for the tax credits.
-You can get the for at the
+You can get the form at the MassDOR Web site.

 One other important matter concerning the Title V and septic systems is the proper representation of bedrooms in a home.

-Septic systems are rated according their bedroom capacity.
-When someone says the septic system is “rated” for four bedrooms it means that the system will handle the waste generated by four bedrooms.
+Septic systems are rated according to their bedroom capacity.
+When someone says the septic system is “rated” for four bedrooms, it means that the system will handle the waste generated by four bedrooms.

-Another example would be a home that has an addition and the room that was added is called a bedroom but there has been no corresponding “upgrade” to the septic system.
+Another example would be a home that has an addition, and the room that was added is called a bedroom, but there has been no corresponding “upgrade” to the septic system.

-Whenever there is any doubt about the bedroom count a Realtor should verify the records to determine the correct information.
+Whenever there is any doubt about the bedroom count, a Realtor should verify the records to determine the correct information.
 This information can usually be found at the local board of health records or on the septic design.
-If there has been a Title V inspection already done on the property it will be in the report as well.
+If there has been a Title V inspection already done on the property, it will be in the report as well.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Blackstone, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.